Baptism

 The Church does understand that due to family and other close relationships, parents wish to honor such individuals and often regard the naming of godparents as an opportunity to do so.
 However, it is important to understand the true meaning and role of a godparent.

-A godparent is a witness to the truths of the Catholic Faith, an inspiration, a strong example of what it means to live a life of Catholic Faith in the world today for the child.
+A godparent is a witness to the truths of the Catholic Faith, an inspiration, a strong example to the child of what it means to live a life of Catholic faith in the world today.
 This means that the simple reception of the Sacraments at one time during one’s life is not enough.
-Any candidate considered to undertake the role of godparent must be committed to living a life of Catholic Faith, which includes: fulfilling all of the requirements stated above; living the Catholic Faith in the heart as well as exteriorly through one’s actions; and the commitment to following Jesus Christ each day as a lifestyle choice.
+Any candidate considered to undertake the role of godparent must be committed to living a life of Catholic faith, which includes: fulfilling all of the requirements stated above; living the Catholic faith in the heart as well as exteriorly through one’s actions; and the commitment to following Jesus Christ each day as a lifestyle choice.

 Only one godparent is required.
 There may be two, but they must be one man and one woman.
 A non-Catholic Christian may also serve as a “Christian Witness” as long as there is a godparent who fulfills the requirements of the Catholic Church.